St. Brides Major, Ogmore-by-Sea and Southerndown Community Website

 Photo caption: Vale Of Glamorgan Council staff were on hand to launch Scoop at RAF St Athan's 'Bring your dog to work day' in 2004.
 L - R Casey Govier, Dog Warden, Miles Punter, Head of Visible Services, Adrian Curnock, Compliance / Enforcement Officer and Nicola Williams, Waste Development Manager.

-6 FT TALL DOG FRONTS COUNCIL’S ‘SCOOP THE POOP’ CAMPAIGN
+6 FT TALL DOG FRONTS COUNCIL’S ‘SCOOP THE POOP’ CAMPAIGN 2004 Back to top/Quick Links

 “Dogs make wonderful pets and companions and are welcomed in the Vale, dog mess however, is not.
 Scoop will help reinforce the message that owners need to clean up after their dogs and not leave it behind for others to find.
 Failure to clean up is an offence that can result in an on the spot fine of £75 and our enforcement officers are out and about targeting offenders.”